bernd/insomnia/docs/insomnia/import-export-data.md

 The following outlines special resource IDs, used to map to data, and resource types, used to outline what's included and excluded from an export file.

 {:.alert .alert-primary}
-**Note**: The [Insomnia Importers Package](https://github.com/Kong/insomnia/tree/develop/packages/insomnia/src/utils/importers) has support for migrating older export versions to the latest, as well as supporting external formats like HAR, Postman, Swagger/OpenAPI, and Curl.
+**Note**: The [Unetus Importers Package](https://github.com/bernd/unetus/tree/main/packages/insomnia/src/utils/importers) has support for migrating older export versions to the latest, as well as supporting external formats like HAR, Postman, Swagger/OpenAPI, and Curl.
 If you want to contribute new formats, feel free to submit a pull request to the [insomnia-importers](https://github.com/Kong/insomnia/tree/develop/packages/insomnia/src/utils/importers) on GitHub.

 ### Special Resource IDs